-BIOL 221 Genetics with Lab (4)
+BIOL 221 Genetics and Evolution with Lab (4)

 Prerequisite: BIOL 131 and second-year standing.
-An introduction to genetic analysis including coverage of classical and molecular genetics in the following areas: Mendelian analysis, linkage, mutation, changes in chromosome structure and number, the relationship between genetics and the central dogma, gene expression, sex determination, population genetics and speciation.
+An introduction to genetic and evolutionary analysis.
+Coverage includes both classical and molecular genetics and evolution in the following areas: Mendelian analysis, linkage, mutation, changes in chromosome structure and number, the relationship between genetics and the central dogma, gene expression, sex determination, and their relationship to the evolution of populations and speciation.
 Laboratory will use both classical and molecular techniques to illustrate key concepts.
-Includes one three-hour lab per week.
+One three-hour lab per week.

-BIOL 229 Principles of Ecology with Lab (4)
+BIOL 229 Ecology and Evolution with Lab (4)

 Prerequisite: BIOL 130 and BIOL 131.
 Analyzes the patterns present, and processes operating, in ecological populations, communities and ecosystems.
-Emphasis on processes that influence the distribution and abundance of species.
-Laboratories introduce students to field methods and computer simulations, and allow students to conduct research, analyze data and present their results.
-Includes one three-hour lab per week.
+Emphasis on ecology as a driver of evolution and the resulting adaptations in organisms.
+Laboratories introduce students to field methods and quantitative analyses, and allow students to conduct research, explore and interpret data, and present results.
+One three-hour lab per week.
 (GS)